 An Oregonian since 1984, Floyd moved from Portland to rural Amity when he married Beverly Hallberg in 1993.
 They lived in a cedar yurt in the middle of twenty hilly acres of woods for 13 years before moving back to Portland.
 Beverly is a birder and landscape painter whose light-filled works cross between impressionistic and abstracted styles.
 Her art graces the covers of several of Floyd's books.

 Floyd's daughter is the nonfiction writer Rebecca Skloot.
 Her book, The Immortal Life of Henrietta Lacks, was published by Crown Books in February, 2010 and became a 7 year NY Times bestseller.
 It was also the winner of the Heartland Prize and Wellcome Trust Book Prize, and has been translated into nearly thirty languages.
-In April, 2017, the movie adaptation premiered on HBO starring Oprah Winfrey and Rose Byrne.
+The emmy-nominated movie adaptation premiered in 2017 on HBO starring Oprah Winfrey and Rose Byrne.
 Floyd and Rebecca co-edited The Best American Science Writing 2011.
 Floyd's stepson, Matthew Coale, lives in Spokane, Washington.